Pokey Reese: Career

 In 2006, Reese signed a one-year deal with the Florida Marlins; however, his contract was terminated on March 5, 2006, after he left the club on March 1 and did not have direct contact with anyone on the team for over 72 hours.
 Mike Nicotera, his agent, said the departure was for personal reasons.

-In 2008, Reese signed a minor league contract with the Washington Nationals and played for Triple-A Columbus where in two games he strained both hamstrings and was placed on the DL for several weeks.
-On July 3, 2008, he returned from the disabled list to Single-A Hagerstown, but was quickly sent back up again to Triple-A Columbus.
+In 2008, Reese signed a minor league contract with the Washington Nationals and played for the Triple-A Columbus Clippers where in two games he strained both hamstrings and was placed on the DL for several weeks.
+On July 3, 2008, he returned from the disabled list to the Single-A Hagerstown Suns, but was quickly sent back up again to Triple-A Columbus.
 He became a free agent at the end of the season, after which he retired from professional baseball.

 Playing style

 At the plate, Reese struck out much more often than he walked, posting a career 0.43 walk-to-strikeout ratio (226-to-531).
 Reese was a high-percentage base stealer (144-for-170), Reese had a career .307 on-base percentage.

 In an eight-year career, Reese was a .248 hitter with 44 home runs and 271 RBI in 856 games.